dbgutalca/pgdf/README.md

 ImportCSVtoPGDF Converter is a Java library for converting a property graph stored in CSV files to PGDF.
 It expects an input directory containing a file configuration schema in JSON format to parse CSV files and an output directory will be created pgdf.

 The input files need to be UTF-8 encoded.
-The library is available as executable Jar file and can be run from the command line by `java -jar CSVtoPGDF.jar <JSON schema directory> <output directory>.
+The library is available as executable Jar file and can be run from the command line by `java -jar CSVtoPGDF.jar JSON schema directory output directory.

 The schema file in JSON format is to represent the CSV files of the LDBC benchmark data sets (https://github.com/ldbc/data-sets-surf-repository) in particular the SNB Interactive v1 files: CsvComposite serializer using LongDateFormatter.